 There should be a minimum of 5 combinations/series of related fences on the course.
+There should be a minimum of 5 combinations/series of related distances on the course.
 Obstacles in water are acceptable.
 A bounce may be used at this level but it is not core fence type.